The purpose of this document is to provide you more in depth information with regards to industry dispute handling.

 There are several types of dispute you may encounter (there are others, but you are unlikely to encounter them):

 What it means: The owner of the card says that they didn’t authorize the charge.
 This is the most common reason for a dispute and can happen if the card was lost or stolen.
-It can also happen if the cardholder doesn’t recognize the charge as it appears on the billing statement from their bank.
+It can also happen if the cardholder doesn’t recognize the charge as it appears on the billing statement from their financial institution.

 What it means: The customer doesn’t recognize the charge appearing on their card statement.